Multi-manifold Attention for Vision Transformers: Experimental Results

 \subsection{Implementation details}

 MMA was introduced in several state-of-the-art hierarchical and compact ViTs to replace their vanilla self-attention mechanism.
-More specifically, the ViT-Lite-6/4, CVT-6/4 and CCT-7/3x2 models proposed in~\cite{Author1}, as well as the Swin-T model proposed in~\cite{Author9} were employed, giving rise to the new MMA-ViT-Lite-6/4, MMA-CVT-6/4, MMA-CCT-7/3x2 and MMA-Swin-T models, respectively, when MMA was introduced.
-For the Swin-T model, a patch size of $2$, a window size of $4$, an embedding dimension of $96$, an mlp ratio of $2$, depths of $(2,6,4)$ and number of heads equal to $(3,6,12)$ for the different layers were selected.
+More specifically, the ViT-Lite-6/4, CVT-6/4 and CCT-7/3x2 models proposed in \cite{Author1}, the Swin-T model proposed in \cite{Author9} and the UniFormer-S model proposed in \cite{Author57} were employed, giving rise to new models with the same name and the MMA-* prefix, when MMA is utilized.
+For the Swin-T model, a patch size of $2$, a window size of $4$, an embedding dimension of $96$, an mlp ratio of $2$, depths of $(2,6,4)$ and number of heads equal to $(3,6,12)$ for the different layers were selected so that the model can be trained on the small datasets that was tested on.

-Experiments were conducted on CIFAR-10, CIFAR-100~\cite{Author38} and T-ImageNet~\cite{Author40} and all ViTs were trained from scratch.
-CIFAR-10 consists of $50$K training and $10$K test images equally distributed among $10$ classes, CIFAR-100 consists of $50$K training and $10$K test images equally distributed among $100$ classes, while T-ImageNet consists of $100$K training and $10$K validation images equally distributed among $200$ classes.
-In T-ImageNet, the validation images were used to test the performance of ViTs.
+Experiments were conducted on 4 well-known image classification datasets, namely C-10 \cite{Author38}, C-100 \cite{Author38}, T-ImageNet \cite{Author40} and ImageNet, as well as on a popular semantic segmentation dataset, namely ADE20K \cite{Author59, Author60}.
+C-10 consists of $50$K training and $10$K test images equally distributed among $10$ classes, C-100 consists of $50$K training and $10$K test images equally distributed among $100$ classes, T-ImageNet consists of $100$K training and $10$K validation images equally distributed among $200$ classes, while ImageNet consists of more than $1.2$M training and $50$K validation images distributed among $1000$ classes.
+In T-ImageNet and ImageNet, the validation images were used to test the performance of ViTs.
+Finally, the Ade20K dataset consists of around $20$K training and $2$K test images depicting $150$ classes of objects.